Table of Contents

 Read here to learn more about this impressive gourd.

-How to make Bitter Melon less bitter for Bitter Melon Rib Soup?
+How to make Bitter Melon less bitter for Bitter Melon Soup Recipes?

-First thing first is to remove the pith of Bitter Melon thoroughly
+The first thing is to remove the pith of Bitter Melon thoroughly

-Tip #2 is to Rub Bitter Melon with Salt for Bitter Melon Rib Soup
+Tip #2 is to Rub Bitter Melon with Salt for Bitter Melon Rib Recipe Soup

 Tip #3 is to complement Bitter Melon with naturally sweet ingredients for the soup